Medically reviewed by Drugs.com. Last updated on Jan 28, 2019.

 Canadian labeling: Long-term enzyme replacement therapy for patients with type 1 Gaucher disease or patients with type 3 Gaucher disease who display non-neurological manifestations (anemia, bone disease, hepatomegaly or splenomegaly, and thrombocytopenia) of the disease.

 U.S. labeling: There are no known contraindications in the manufacturer’s labeling.

 Canadian labeling: Severe hypersensitivity to imiglucerase or any component of the formulation

-Gaucher disease, type 1: Children ≥2 years, Adolescents, and Adults: IV (dose is individualized): Initial range: 2.5 units/kg 3 times weekly, up to 60 units/kg every 2 weeks.
+Gaucher disease, type 1: Initial range: 2.5 units/kg 3 times weekly, up to 60 units/kg every 2 weeks.
 Note: Dosage adjustments are made based on assessment and therapeutic goals.
-Most benefits observed with doses of 30-60 units/kg every 2 weeks (Charrow, 2004).
+Most benefits observed with doses of 30 to 60 units/kg every 2 weeks (Charrow 2004).

-Reconstitute 200 unit vial with 5.1 mL SWFI or 400 unit vial with 10.2 mL SWFI.
-Withdraw appropriate volume of reconstituted solution and further dilute in NS to a final volume of 100-200 mL.
+Reconstitute 400 unit vial with 10.2 ml SWFI resulting in a 40 units/mL concentration.
+Slight flocculation (thin translucent fibers) may appear after dilution; do not use if discolored or opaque particles appear.
+Withdraw appropriate volume of reconstituted solution and further dilute in NS to a final volume of 100 to 200 mL.

-IV: Infuse over 1-2 hours; may use an in-line, low protein-binding 0.2 micron filter during infusion.
+IV: Infuse over 1 to 2 hours; may filter diluted solution through an in-line, low protein-binding 0.2-micron filter during administration.
 The Canadian labeling recommends a maximum infusion rate of 1 unit/kg/minute.
-Infusion times <1 hour are not recommended (Martins, 2009).
+Infusion times <1 hour are not recommended (Martins 2009).